Smallibs/kraft/README.md

 A Kotlin multiplatform Raft consensus implementation base on:
 - an agnostic network layer
-- an event based approach i.e. suitable for an implementation with actors
+- an event based approach suitable for an implementation with actors
 - an agnotic database layer i.e. base on abstract command execution

 ##  Node Kind